highmobility/hmkit-android/README.md

 See *release-script* folder for release script examples, or

-* update ext.ver values in build.gradle or use -Pversion property
+* update ext.ver values in *all* build.gradle or use -Pversion property
 * set ext.depLocation to 1 or use -PdepLocation=1 property
 * Call `./gradlew publish` to release all the packages to dev repo.
 * Call `./gradlew :hmkit-utils:publish` to release a specific package.